Maxim12313/super-game-engine/README.md

 - tests and decide on flexibility
 - better system for detecting whether a component or system is registered or not yet
 - make registering multiple times harmless
+- better logging when accidentally use unregistered type.
+Checkout the assert and see if you can print the type that was passed in